AdminTurnedDevOps/kagent-agentgateway-enterprise-demo/readme.md

 kubectl get pods

-## Bonus: MCP Server ON Kubernetes
+## Bonus: MCP Server On Kubernetes
 1. Create an MCP config so you can see the metrics for MCP Servers

 ```